osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

-You can add waypoints to a recorded track or to the current track recording using the Map Context Menu.
+You can add waypoints to a recorded track or to the current track recording using the map context menu.

 - Select a location on the map with a [long tap](../map/map-context-menu.md#select-any-point-long-tap).
-- In the *Map Context Menu* that opens, choose *Actions → Add track waypoint*.
+- In the *map context menu* that opens, choose *Actions → Add track waypoint*.
 - The list displays the [tracks](../map/tracks/index.md#display-tracks-on-the-map) recorded and shown on the map, as well as the [current track recording](../plugins/trip-recording.md#from-widget), to which you can add the selected waypoint.
 - You can add waypoints to a track that is not yet active for recording, in which case the inactive track switches from the *Start state* to the *Resume state*.
 - [Fill in](../map/tracks/track-context-menu.md#add-waypoint-to-a-track) the required data and save the waypoint.